Business Initiative Home

 7. Difficult to Change Ownership

 To add or remove a Partner, you must value the Partnership’s assets.
+This represents one of the partnership business disadvantages that can make ownership changes extremely difficult.

 Depending on your business’s size and age, this can drag on and get quite pricy.